In the City Camps

 About

-In the City Camps offers a wide range of daily activities, including sports, nature, a ninja course, a rock wall, cooking, dance, water fun, outdoor games, art, STEM, sensory play, music, movement, outdoor fun, archery, drama, water play, basketball, soccer, ninja, pickleball, and bicycling.
-Campers can also take part in painting, pottery, jewelry, robotics, experiments, design, games, social play, and team-building, along with Shabbat songs and blessings and Challah making.
-Campers choose four daily peulot (activities), and tweens have a weekly off-campus field trip and a weekly community service project.
+In the City Camps offers a wide range of daily activities, including sports, nature, a ninja course, a rock wall, cooking, dance, water fun, outdoor games, art, STEM, sensory play, music, movement, outdoor fun, archery, drama, water play, basketball, soccer, ninja, pickleball, bicycling, painting, pottery, jewelry, robotics, experiments, and design.
+Campers also take part in Shabbat songs and blessings, Challah making, and a weekly Foam Pit Friday.

 • Ages: 4–14 years old